Kondis v State Transport Authority: Case

 Kondis sought damages for his injury, initially in the County Court.
 There it was initially found that the State Transport Authority was vicariously liable, and that Clissold was effectively a "temporary employee" of the State Transport Authority.
 The Authority appealed the decision to the Supreme Court and it was heard by the full court of that court.
 The prior decision was overturned.
 Kondis then appealed against this, and the case came before the High Court.

 The main issue was whether the employer (the State Transport Authority) could be held liable for the injury even though it had been caused by the admitted negligence of the crane operator.
 This liability could fall upon the State Transport Authority in two ways.
 Firstly, it could be held vicariously liable, in the same manner as if the contractor had been an employee.
 Secondly, they could be held liable for failing to provide a safe system of work.

 Judgement

 Justice Mason delivered the judgement, with all judges concurring, and Chief Justice Gibbs and Justice Wilson absent.
 There were three main points made in the judgement.

-Firstly, it was upheld that an employer was not vicariously liable for injury or death caused to their employees by the unforseeable negligence of an independent contractor.
+Firstly, it was upheld that an employer was not vicariously liable for injury or death caused to their employees by the unforeseeable negligence of an independent contractor.

 Secondly, it was found that an employer was however liable for injury or death caused by the negligence of an independent contractor, if the employer had failed to provide a safe system of work, and where this failure had allowed the injury or death to occur.

 Lastly, it was found that the duty of care was not able to be delegated in some cases.